 - 1 cup Epsom salt

-Mix the EOs with the tablespoon of milk so there is no risk of neat oils coming in contact with your skin.
+Mix the essential oils with the tablespoon of milk so there is no risk of neat oils coming in contact with your skin.
 Run a hot bath and add the salt to the water.
-Pour in the milk and EO blend, once the tub is 2/3rd full, right below the flow of water so that the oils get dispersed.
+Pour in the milk and essential oil blend, once the tub is 2/3rd full, right below the flow of water so that the oils get dispersed.
 Agitate the water once the bath tub is full.

 Soak yourself in the soothing bath for 20-30 minutes.
 Lie low in the tub in a way that your body is immersed in the water up to your chin.
 The soothing warmth on your neck will help to prevent cough and throat irritations due to sinus congestion and you will get to breathe the steam in more deeply.